CaesarXInsanium/StructureInterpretationNotes/Notes/Procedures.md

                 (sum term (next a) next b))))

-;; term is a function that determines the selection of items being summed ;; next is a function that determines which is the next items after the previus one
+;; term is a function that determines the selection of items being summed ;; next is a function that determines which is the next items after the previous one
     ;; for function term
 ```